Aircoookie/WLED-Docs/docs/interfaces/json-ir/json_infrared.md

   },
   "0xFF9867": {
     "Bright+"
-    "cmnt": "smaller steps at beginning, larger steps at the end" "cmd": "!incBrightness"
+    "cmnt": "smaller steps at beginning, larger steps at the end", "cmd": "!incBrightness"
   },
   "0xF78877": {